jiananarthurli/insight_data_challenge/README.md

 # Instructions

+The program works for both Python 2 and Python 3.

 The input data is stored in ```./input/```, and the output folder is ```./output/``` by default.

 The program can be called using